 (c) by serving it on the licensee, addressed to that person.

 174A.
-Application of Criminal and Found Property Disposal Act 2006
+Criminal and Found Property Disposal Act 2006, application of

 (1) The Criminal and Found Property Disposal Act 2006 applies to and in respect of any thing that is seized or forfeited under this Act except any thing that is seized and disposed of in accordance with section 155(9).